omahs/CairoLearnXinYminutes/Readme.md

   ```

 + Arrays: Arrays can be defined as a `pointer(felt*)` to the first element of
   the array.
-As an array is populated, its elements take up contigous memory
+As an array is populated, its elements take up contiguous memory
   cells.
 The `alloc` keyword can be used to dynamically allocate a new memory
   segment, which can be used to store an array: